git-who/git-who.github.io/Git+Who+Branching+Model.md

 GitFlow, itself has a major flaw, long-lived prefixes branches will inevitably create merge conflicts and other problems.
-To avoid that,  we simply always kept the whole Git repository tree, up-to-date and especially for the develop branch.
+To avoid that,  we simply always kept the whole Git repository tree, up-to-date and especially for the trunk (**develop** branch).
 We will call that the "Updating" process in rest of this document.
-Most of the process of GitWho has been automated in [the GitWho automation Jenkins-Libraries](https://github.com/mikeboutch/GitWho-JenkinsLibs).
+Most of This process of GitWho has been automated in [the GitWho automation Jenkins-Libraries](https://github.com/mikeboutch/GitWho-JenkinsLibs).